AlgorithmiKee/notes/Machine_Learning/Bayes_Linear_Regression.md

 \end{align*}
 $$

-To prove the equivalance, we need to show that both views give the same mean and variance:
+To prove the equivalence, we need to show that both views give the same mean and variance:

 $$
 \begin{align*}